VladimirDuplii/Logi-Lingo/README.md

 ### Admin Panel

 LogicLingo includes a powerful admin panel built with Filament that allows administrators to:
+## Leagues Scheduling
+Weekly promotions/demotions are processed by a scheduled command.
+See `docs/leagues-scheduling.md` for setup on Linux/Windows.

 -   Manage courses, units, lessons, and challenges
 -   Create and edit multiple-choice options for challenges